B4dWo1f/FORE/README.md

 Fully connected or LSTM Neural Networks will be used to actuall predictions

 ## Dependencies
-pandas package is used to handle the data and save/load to files taking care of repetitions, nans...

-pandas can be simple installed as
+pandas package is used to handle the data and save/load to files taking care of repetitions, nans... the pandas package can be simply installed as

 sudo apt-get install python3-pandas